 The days of the no-fee balance transfer are over, as banks try to preserve capital and increase profits by discouraging "card surfing."
 Many credit card issuers now charge balance transfer fees of up to five percent, leaving some consumers stuck with high-interest accounts they don't want.
 Likewise, grabbing cash from an ATM can now require much more than a two dollar terminal fee.
 The cost of converting a credit line into folding money has risen above five percent for some cardholders.

-**Best balance transfer credit card: Discover Card still offers new customers a zero-percent promotional APR for balance transfers.
-Even with a 3% processing fee, these cards can save money for consumers who intend to pay off a balance over a specific period of time.
+**Best balance transfer credit card: Discover still offers new customers a zero-percent introductory APR for balance transfers.
+Even with a 3% processing fee for each balance transferred, these cards can save money for consumers who intend to pay off a balance over a specific period of time.
+If you are considering this card see Discovers application page for rates, rewards and other information.

 Annual Fees Pop Up on Many Credit Cards